particle-iot/docs/src/content/reference/device-os/firmware.md

 {{/if}}

-## Firmware Releases
+## Device OS Versions

-Particle device firmware is open source and stored [here on GitHub](https://github.com/particle-iot/device-os).
+Particle Device OS firmware is open source and stored [here on GitHub](https://github.com/particle-iot/device-os).

-Firmware releases are published [here on GitHub](https://github.com/particle-iot/device-os/releases) as they are created, tested and deployed.
+New versions are published [here on GitHub](https://github.com/particle-iot/device-os/releases) as they are created, tested and deployed.

-### Firmware Release Process
+### New version release process

-The process in place for releasing all firmware prerelease or default release versions can be found [here on GitHub](https://github.com/particle-iot/device-os/wiki/Firmware-Release-Process).
+The process in place for releasing all Device OS versions as prerelease or default release versions can be found [here on GitHub](https://github.com/particle-iot/device-os/wiki/Firmware-Release-Process).

 ### GitHub Release Notes